EmreDogann/emredogann.github.io/content/projects/professional/Fracked (Quest Port)/index.md

 In the initial discussions it was expressed that the port would target **72 fps native** (with dynamic resolution) on Quest 2.
 {{< /alert >}}

 I began with an initial performance profiling pass using **OVR Metrics** plus **Unreal Insights** and quickly identified that the game's rendering pipeline was bottlenecked from very high draw calls (in the 1000+ draw call range).
 Meta's official [documentation](https://developers.meta.com/horizon/documentation/unity/unity-perf/#draw-calls-on-meta-quest) suggests a 200-300 draw call range for Quest 2 for a medium simulation.
-With the help of **Precomputed Visibility** (PCV), **Hierarchical LODs** (HLODs) and **Cull Distance Volumes** (CDVs) we were able to reduce this number down to 400-700 draw calls (any further reduction was difficult to achieve due to the level design and lack of an environment artist to fully optimize geometry).
+With the help of **Precomputed Visibility** (PCV), **Hierarchical LODs** (HLODs) and **Cull Distance Volumes** (CDVs) we were able to reduce this number down to 400-700 draw calls.

 With this, OVR Metrics still showed **high GPU App Time** with **high GPU usage**, indicating that the application was **GPU limited**.
 To further diagnose this I took several **Render Doc** captures from a few of the most expensive views in the game.
 The general capture statistics (draw calls, GPU render time) were recorded in a spreadsheet along with performance counters from the most expensive draw calls (instruction counts, texture reads, wave occupancy, etc.) to indicate what the most expensive materials/objects were in the scene.